CyVerse-learning-materials/dnasubway_guide/step7.rst

        uninfected cells and the SRR3191544 and SRR3191545 file are from the Zika infected cells.

-  4. If working with paired-end reads, click the 'Pair Mode' button to toggle to on; check each pair of sequencing files to pair them.
+  4. If working with paired-end reads, click the :guilabel:`&Pair Mode OFF` button to toggle to on; check each pair of sequencing files to pair them.

      .. admonition:: Sample data